opiy-org/asterisk-ari-php/README.md

-# Asterisk REST Interface (ARI) Client
+# Asterisk REST Interface (ARI) Application Client

-Client implementation of the Asterisk REST Interface and simple Stasis application development library.
+A client implementation of the Asterisk REST Interface and simple Stasis application development library.

 The idea is to make ARI calls safe and easy.
 Therefore, we wanted to get rid of JSON parsing in our application code.
-Instead, we aim to make it as easy as possible for anyone to talk to ARI without worrying about an implementation of a client stub.
+Instead, we aim to make it as easy as possible for anyone to talk to ARI without worrying about the implementation of a client stub.

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=ngvoice_asterisk-ari-client&metric=security_rating)](https://sonarcloud.io/dashboard?id=ngvoice_asterisk-ari-client)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=ngvoice_asterisk-ari-client&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=ngvoice_asterisk-ari-client)